-The distribution range of C.asellus includes the Tocantins River basin, as well as in numerous other rivers in South America.
+The distribution range of Amazon puffer includes the Tocantins River basin, as well as numerous other rivers in South America.

-The Colomesus asellus can be classified in its trophic ecology as an insectivore.
-In the wild, this species eats a variety of benthic prey, but their diet is mostly comprised of Ephemeroptera nymphs (known as mayfly, fishflies and shadflies).
+In the wild, this species eats a variety of insecta, but almost half of their diet is comprised of Ephemeroptera nymphs (known as mayfly, fishflies and shadflies).
+Gastropoda (snails) make up just over a quarter (25.07%) of an adults natural diet and around 6.5% of a juvenile's diet.
 They also eat Chironomidae (known as non-biting midges), other insects, gastropods (snails) and plant/algae matter.

 In the aquarium

-This pufferfish requires highly oxygenated water with a medium to strong flow.
+Amazon puffers appreciate highly oxygenated water with a medium to strong flow, which they enjoy swimming against.
 The strength of the flow in the aquarium is usually achieved with spray bars from canister filters, angled towards the top of the water.
-Keeping a slightly dropped water level, so that the returning water from the filter splashes down onto the surface, creates agitation and facilitates a gas exchange for high levels of oxygenation.
+Keeping a slightly dropped water level so that the returning water from the filter splashes down onto the surface creating agitation and facilitating a gas exchange for high levels of oxygenation.

 Powerheads with narrow gaps in the grill may be used to create additional flow.
 We would advise that cages or guards (such as anemone guards) are used on powerheads to prevent injury to the fish if they become trapped.

-The C.asellus is found within large shoals in the wild and should always be kept in groups consisting of at least six individuals.
+The Amazon puffer should always be kept in groups consisting of at least six individuals.

-When kept in appropriately sized groups, they are much more confident, relaxed, have a better appetite/feeding response and enjoy a longer life.
+When kept in groups of at least six, they are much more confident, relaxed, have a better appetite/feeding response and enjoy a longer and more fulfilling life.

 Our recommended tank size is at least 200 litres (52.83 US gallons) long for the minimum group of six, with additional space for further stocking.